arclogicsoftware/project_fuse/README.md

 /
 ```

-#### Explanation

-- **Counting Sessions**: The `SELECT COUNT(*) INTO n FROM v$session WHERE type != 'BACKGROUND'` statement counts the number of active sessions excluding background sessions.
-- **Opening an Alert**: If the session count exceeds 1000, `app_alert.open_alert` is called to open an alert.
-If the alert is already open, it updates the `alert_info` value if it has changed.
-- **Closing an Alert**: If the session count is 1000 or below, `app_alert.close_alert` is called to close the alert.
-If the alert is not open, this call does not raise an error.

-Your section on alert customization and control is clear, but it could benefit from a few enhancements for better readability and comprehension.
-Here are some suggestions:

-1. **Clarify the purpose of the `modifications.sql` file**.
-2. **Improve the explanation of the `alert_can_open_yn` function**.
-3. **Add a detailed example to demonstrate customization**.
-4. **Ensure consistent formatting**.

 ### Alert Customization and Control

 When you run `app_install.sql` for the first time, Fuse generates an empty `modifications.sql` file.
 You can use this file to customize and modify the environment as required.